IIIF/cookbook-recipes/recipe/0299-region/index.md

 This recipe brings into relief the polyvocality of the term "Annotation".
 On the one hand, the term and the IIIF construct refers to pulling in to a viewer a IIIF resource and placing it in a coordinate space.
 This sort of Annotation takes the `motivation` value of `painting`, using a metaphor from the arts to describe placing the resource onto a Canvas, and therefore are usually called "painting Annotations".
 On the other hand, the term can be used to refer to IIIF content that marks all or part of a Canvas and contributes additional data.
 Because these latter kind of Annotations can have multiple values for their `motivation` property, they are frequently labeled "non-painting Annotations" as a group.

 In the interest of completeness, it should be noted that it is possible to pull in a region of a IIIF image without using an Image service.
-As with any IIIF use of a static image, the image will only be enlarged in the viewer, where an Image service offers among other benefits a download speed benefit of a tiled image, where the tiles are sized appropriate to zoom level.
+As with any IIIF use of a static image, the image will only be enlarged in the viewer, where an Image service offers among other benefits the download speed benefit of a tiled image, where the tiles are sized appropriate to zoom level and only delivered to the viewer when requested by the browser.

 ## Restrictions